 University Park, Pennsylvania

 If there’s any doubt as to whether the Penn State women’s volleyball team is one of the most dominant in the nation, consider this: the Nittany Lions have won a whopping seven NCAA Tournament Champion titles!
-The team’s success stems in great part from the fact that it’s led by Russ Rose, who has coached the women’s team since 1979.
+The team’s success stems greatly from the fact that it’s led by Russ Rose, who has coached the women’s team since 1979.
 He’s garnered the highest winning percentage of any coach in NCAA Division I history.
-Penn State has competed in the Big Ten conference since 1991, and have since then been named regular season champions 17 times.
+Penn State has competed in the Big Ten conference since 1991 and has since then been named regular season champions 17 times.

 West Lafayette, Indiana

-Since head coach Dave Shondell took over the women’s volleyball program at Purdue University in 2003, the team has solidified itself as one of the best programs in the country.
-The Boilermakers have enjoyed 10 winning seasons, and made the same number of appearances in the NCAA Tournament.
+Since head coach Dave Shondell took over the women’s volleyball program at Purdue University in 2003, the team has solidified itself as one of the country’s best women’s volleyball colleges.
+The Boilermakers have enjoyed ten winning seasons and made the same number of appearances in the NCAA Tournament.
 Of those appearances, Purdue has made it as far as the regional finals twice, most recently in 2013 and 2010.

 San Diego State University

 San Diego State University has its own highly competitive women’s volleyball program.
 Coached by Deitre Collins-Parker, the Aztecs have made it to the NCAA Division I Tournament 14 times, where they’ve amassed an all-time tournament record of 13-14.
 Prospective Aztecs interested in playing volleyball less competitively will be happy to know that the university also offers both men’s and women’s club volleyball teams.